Keen to use reusable nappies overnight but not sure where to start? You’ve come to the right place.

 My child is a heavy wetter – help!

-We have three options of fitted nappies here at Mom.
+We have two options of fitted nappies here at Mom.

-- The Baby Beehinds Bamboo Fitted nappy is another great one-size nappy.
+- The Baby Beehinds Bamboo Fitted nappy is a great one-size nappy.
 Fitting from approximately 4-16kg.
 Made from super absorbent bamboo and organic cotton fleece for an absorbent combination.
-The main difference between these and the Mimi & Co. fitted nappy, is that these have a built-in stay-dry layer on the entire nappy and inserts.
+These nappies feature a built-in stay-dry layer on the entire nappy and inserts.
 Keeping bub feeling dry for longer.

 How many night nappies do you recommend?